 - The Mastery of Complex Minimally Invasive Surgery Program is a two-year, intense educational and clinical experience program designed for the fully trained surgeon who has completed at least a five-year residency program in Surgery.

 - In 1994, Dr. Geis implemented one of the first laparoscopic surgery fellowships in the United States.

-- Offering a one- or two-year fellowship affording versatility for the surgeon to maximize his or her educational experience and/or a comprehensive minimally invasive surgery program.
+- One- and two-year fellowships offer versatility for the surgeon to maximize his or her educational experience and/or a comprehensive minimally invasive surgery program.

 - Biweekly laparoscopic education conferences

 - Monthly team conferences